MicrosoftDocs/win32/desktop-src/dxmath/ovw-xmvector-extensions.md

 ---
-Description: XMVECTOR is portable type used to represent a vector of four 32-bit floating-point or integer components, each aligned optimally and mapped to a hardware vector register. ms.assetid: 34c31b2f-7913-4eda-a47b-962c1ab68fc2
+description: XMVECTOR is portable type used to represent a vector of four 32-bit floating-point or integer components, each aligned optimally and mapped to a hardware vector register. ms.assetid: 34c31b2f-7913-4eda-a47b-962c1ab68fc2
 title: XMVECTOR Extensions
 ms.topic: reference